 2020

-The first wakeboard and bindings set-up under 10lbs - The Aero Remedy and Aero Binding.
+The FIRST wakeboard and bindings set-up under 10lbs - AERO REMEDY w/ AERO 6X BINDINGS

 2020

-The first brand in action sports to have helped create a factory that uses 100% solar energy
+The FIRST brand in action sports to have helped create a factory that runs solely on solar energy